 Figure out the rate of change your customers are okay with and build your roadmap around that.
 Again, this has nothing to do with your deployment processes.

-There is only upside to continuous deployment within the context of UI/UX.
+There is only an upside to continuous deployment within the context of UI/UX.
 When you discover a typo in some explainer text you can have the fix up within minutes, no one wants to manually build, ssh, pull, stop and start a server for something so trivial.

 Example 3: Backend web servers

-When I’m updating code on a backend server I can deploy that project asynchronously with no effect on the end-user.
+When I’m updating code on a backend server I can deploy that project asynchronously with no effect on the end user.
 There’s no reason not to use continuous deployment in such environments as long as the changes are backward compatible.